Child Exploitation and Serious Violence Programme

 In partnership with Manchester City Council, AFRUCA delivers a holistic menu of services to support children and families in Black and ethnic communities across the city at risk of or affected by exploitation and youth violence.
-Our Child Trafficking and Youth Violence Programme includes an Early Help Support Programme For Black and Ethnic Families Affected By County Lines Child Trafficking, a Coding Project for Children at Risk of County Lines Child Trafficking, a Children at Risk of Serious Violence Project and the Phoenix Project for Young Women and Girls at Risk of Exploitation.
+Our Child Exploitation and Serious Violence Programme includes an Early Help Support Programme For Black and Ethnic Families Affected By County Lines Child Trafficking, a Coding Project for Children at Risk of County Lines Child Trafficking (completed), our REVIVE project for boys and young men at Risk of Exploitation and Serious Violence and the Phoenix Project for Young Women and Girls at Risk of Exploitation.
+We have also established a Manchester Network on Child Exploitation and Serious Violence as a grass-root led forum to share learning and advocate for change

 The need for our work